Emergency Relief

 Permanent House Reconstruction

-Build a full cement house in Sindh.
-Each house contains one room, with a washroom and a veranda, wherein the residents themselves will be paid to build the shelters themselves, providing families with safe housing and a source of income for the community.
+Build a full cement house in Quetta, Balochistan.
+Each house contains one room, with a kitchen, washroom and a veranda providing families with safe housing.

 Our Emergency Response Approach